Che-Chia Wei

-Che-Chia Wei (魏哲家; born 1953) is a Taiwanese business executive and electrical engineer who is the president, chairman, and chief executive officer (CEO) of Taiwan Semiconductor Manufacturing Company Limited (TSMC).
+Che-Chia Wei (魏哲家 (Wèi Zhéjiā); born 1953) is a Taiwanese business executive and electrical engineer who is the president, chairman, and chief executive officer (CEO) of Taiwan Semiconductor Manufacturing Company Limited (TSMC).

 Early life and education

-Wei was born in the township of Lugu in Nantou County, Taiwan, in 1953.
-When he was in elementary school, Wei's family moved to Taichung, where he eventually graduated from Taichung Municipal Taichung First Senior High School.
+Wei was born Lugu Township, Nantou County, Taiwan, in 1953.
+When he was in elementary school, his family moved to Taichung, where he attended Taichung Municipal First Senior High School.

-Wei graduated from National Chiao Tung University with his bachelor's degree and master's degree in electrical engineering, then completed graduate studies in the United States at Yale University, where he earned his Ph.D. in electrical engineering in 1985 from the Yale Graduate School of Arts and Sciences.
-His doctoral dissertation was titled, "RF Plasma Damage in MOS Structures," and was completed under the supervision of professor Tso-Ping Ma.
+After high school, Wei graduated from National Chiao Tung University with a bachelor's degree in electrical engineering and a master's degree in electrical engineering.
+He then completed doctoral studies in the U.S., earning his Ph.D. in electrical engineering from Yale University in 1985.
+His doctoral dissertation, completed under the supervision of professor Tso-Ping Ma, was titled, "RF Plasma Damage in MOS Structures".

 Career

-After receiving his doctorate, Wei worked as a technical officer for Texas Instruments and as a senior vice president for technology at STMicroelectronics and Charter Semiconductor Manufacturing Co.
+After receiving his doctorate, Wei joined Texas Instruments as a member of its research and development technical staff.
+He later served as senior manager for logic and SRAM technology development at STMicroelectronics, and then as senior vice president of technology at Charter Semiconductor Manufacturing Co.

 On February 2, 1998, he was named as a vice-president of TSMC.
 He became the company's CEO in 2018 and succeeded Mark Liu as TSMC's chairman in June 2024.

 He has been a member of the TSMC board of directors since 2017.
 He is also a fellow of the Industrial Technology Research Institute.

-In September 2024, Wei was named by Time magazine in September 2024 as one of the 100 most influential people in artificial intelligence.
+In September 2024, Wei was named by Time as one of the 100 most influential people in artificial intelligence.

-Recognition

-In 2022, Yale University awarded Wei its Wilbur Lucius Cross Medal for "outstanding work in scholarship, public service, teaching, or academic administration".